Pammal K. Sambandam: Plot

 Meanwhile, Janaki tries to get Sambandham into trouble by barging into a movie shoot involving Sambandham and claiming that he is "involved" in animal cruelty since he is using a bull and a snake as part of the movie.
 In the chaos which was accidentally created by Janaki as she accidentally throws the snake on to the bull's head, the bull goes mad, the snake gets killed and the bull gores Sambandham in his stomach when he was trying save Janaki from the bull as it was trying to attack her.
 Janaki performs an emergency surgery on him and saves his life, but during the surgery, her prized possession (a wristwatch gifted to her by her aunt) falls into his stomach, which is detected by the X-Ray.
 She pretends to become close with Sambandham, with the intention to somehow sedate him and perform the surgery again to retrieve the watch.
 Sambandham, who is unaware that Janaki's watch is in his stomach due to a mix-up with another patient's X-Ray, mistakes Janaki's romantic overtures to be genuine, and falls in love with her.
 He also inadvertently foils all her plans to sedate him.
 Eventually, Sambandham provides another shock to Janaki; they are to be engaged at his grandfather's house.
-During the engagement ceremony, Janaki finally manages to sedate Sambandham and retrieve her watch.
-Following the surgery, Janaki reveals the truth to Sambandham and ends their engagement, leaving Sambandham heartbroken.
-Sambandham's troubles increase when he realises that his grandfather had signed a legal document transferring his lodge to him once he is married.
-When his grandfather finds out that Janaki cancelled the engagement, he suffers a massive heart attack and dies.
-Meanwhile, Malathi and Anand manage to reconcile and get back together, cancelling their divorce.
+Post the engagement ceremony, Janaki finally manages to sedate Sambandham and retrieve her watch.
+Following the surgery, Janaki reveals the truth to Sambandham and ends their engagement; leaving Sambandham heartbroken.
+Sambandham's troubles increase when he realises that his grandfather had signed a legal document which stipulates a time limit for him to get married and get the lodge, or the lodge goes to their Caste's union.
+When his grandfather finds out the reasons why Janaki cancelled the engagement from Sammandham, he suffers a massive heart attack and dies.
+Meanwhile, Malathi and Anand manage to reconcile in an elevator emergency and get back together, cancelling their divorce.

 Janaki feels guilty over being responsible for Sambandham's grandfather's death.
-She also finds out that Sambandham had decided to transfer the ownership of the lodge to her and convert it to an orphanage if they had got married, and on this revelation, she realises that she has fallen in love with him.
-She decides to confess her love to Sambandham, but instead she inadvertently convinces him to marry his relative, a weightlifter Rajeshwari alias Raji, within the next two days, as he would lose the possession of the lodge if he doesn't marry by then.
+She also finds out that Sambandham had decided to transfer the ownership of the lodge to her and convert it to an orphanage if they had got married, and on this revelation, she realises that she has indeed fallen in love with him.
+She decides to confess her love to Sambandham, but instead she inadvertently convinces him to marry his relative, a weightlifter Rajeshwari alias Raji.
+The marriage is set within the next two days, as he would lose the possession of the lodge if he doesn't marry by then.
 However, it turns out that Raji has no interest in the marriage and is in love with a Malayali boy.
-In a hilarious climax, Sambandham, Janaki, Anand and Malathi help Raji in eloping with her boyfriend, and Sambandham and Janaki too elope as well, thus ensuring that the lodge remains under Sambandham's ownership.
+In a hilarious climax, Sambandham, Janaki, Anand and Malathi help Raji in eloping with her boyfriend, and Sambandham and Janaki too elope as well.
+Both couples get married in a police station within the deadline, thus ensuring that the lodge remains under Sambandham's ownership, and he gives it to the orphanage.